KDE/digikam-doc/getting_started/installation.rst

     If your screen provides HDPI support, check options :ref:`Use high DPI scaling from the screen factor <system_settings>` and :ref:`Application font <appearance_settings>`.

-- **Storage**: SSDs are the best choice for robust and speedy hosting of the digiKam database and collection.
+- **Storage**: NVMe and SSD are the best choice for robust and speedy hosting of the digiKam database and collection.

 .. _linux_requirements: